tblu4982/autoadvisor/README.md

-*Legacy code for old version of AutoAdvisor that supported Banner 8
+*Legacy code for old version of AutoAdvisor that supported Banner 8, This branch can no longer be modified

 Read the User Guide for installation instructions